dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 ## Troubleshooting

-Here's a list of common TLD registration errors.
+Here's a list of common `.UK` registration errors:

-##### Domain not registered, there was no order identifier {#error-no-order-identifier}

-This cryptic error (yes, a better UI will be provided soon!) means that the domain registration was rejected by the registry.
+##### Your request for domain 'example.uk' has failed because the 'account-name' for the registrant does not fully match any registrant with rights to this domain {#account-name-registrant-no-rights}

-- **If you are registering a second-level `.UK` domain (e.g. example.uk)**, this is likely to be a result of the [reservation policy](#policy-tld).
+**If you are registering a second-level `.UK` domain (e.g. example.uk)**, this is likely to be a result of the [reservation policy](#policy-tld).
 Please make sure that:

 1. The `.UK` domain is not reserved
-  1. If the `.UK` domain is reserved, you need to be the owner of the `.CO.UK` or corresponding 3rd level domain to register it.
+2. If the `.UK` domain is reserved, you must be the owner of the `.CO.UK` or corresponding 3rd level domain to register it.
-  1. If you have the right to register the associated `.UK`, you followed the instructions to [register a .UK domain](#registering).
+3. If you have the right to register the associated `.UK`, you followed the instructions to [register a .UK domain](#registering).

-- **If you are registering a third-level `.UK` domain (e.g. example.co.uk)**, [contact us](https://dnsimple.com/contact) and we will help determine the reason of the error.
+If you have any questions, [contact us](https://dnsimple.com/contact) and we will help you register the domain.